brandnewchoppa/gau-tensorflow/README.md

 - [ ] Implement custom 'pre_train_step' and 'legacy_train_step' for compatibility with model.fit (LegacyModel)

 > [!WARNING]
-> This repository is under developemnt, so expect changes regulary but please feel free to explore and provide any feedback or suggestions you may have. :construction:
+> This repository is under development, so expect changes regulary but please feel free to explore and provide any feedback or suggestions you may have. :construction:

 ## Install
 Install through `pip`